Sociology Course List

 Examines how understanding the patterns, meanings, and value of human diversity can improve social interactions within a diverse, global society.
 Focuses on issues of social justice, community, power, and privilege, using comparative, interdisciplinary, cross-cultural, and sociological perspectives. explores social and cultural influences on people's identities and the implications for social relationships.
 With a collective responsibility to serve and improve the lives of others in a diverse society, students participate in community engagement projects.

 Introduces major theories of peace and violence.
-Explores the root causes of interpersonal, institutional, and structural violence.
-Particular attention to conflict management, prevention strategies, and the promotion of peace at the local, national, and global levels.
+Explores contemporary patterns and root causes of interpersonal, institutional, and structural violence.
+Particular attention to conflict management, prevention, strategies, and the promotion of peace at the local, national, and global levels.

 Explores the history of individual and collective action geared toward gaining women's rights and improving women's positions in society.
 Course covers tensions and shifts in feminist movements, as well as the perspectives, agendas, and actions of specific subgroups of women whose perspectives sometimes conflict.
 Service-learning is a required component of the course.
 Pre: WGS 1824.